 We begin by determining the optimal number of

-components required to reasonably approximate the field using an iterative PCA approach~(Algorithm~\ref{alg:pca}).
+components required to reasonably approximate the output field using an iterative PCA approach~(Algorithm~\ref{alg:pca}).

-Variability in feature due to the variability
+Variability in each feature due to the variability

-in the inputs is captured in a low-dimensional subspace using the active subspace methodology.
+in the inputs is next captured in a low-dimensional subspace using the active subspace methodology.
 The PCAS method thus reduces the dimensionality

 of the map from a set of inputs to key features in the output.
 Computational efficiency is enhanced by constructing